The tax reform bill helps corporations more than working parents

 The bill also proposes changing the rules for claiming the child tax credit, a change that the New York Times reports would hit immigrant parents whose children were born in the United States.
 They report that the bill would roll back eligibility for about 3 million children in working families.

-The bill would also repeal the adoption tax credit (the maximum amount of the deduction in 2016 was $13,460, while adoption in the U.S. is can cost families up to $48,000).KD
+The bill would also repeal the adoption tax credit (the maximum amount of the deduction in 2016 was $13,460, while adoption in the U.S. can cost families up to $48,000).KD